 - Please refer to the following links for further details:

 The Joint GSU-GT CABI IRB is no longer the reviewing IRB for all research taking place at the Center for Advanced Brain Imaging (CABI).
 Effective as of June 1, 2021, research taking place at the CABI will be reviewed by the Principal Investigator’s (PI) home institution.
 Therefore, Georgia Tech researchers will submit for IRB review and approval to the Georgia Tech IRB.
 All non-Georgia Tech researchers will need to reach out to their own IRB to determine who should review their research taking place at the CABI.
 Please see our Research Taking Place at the CABI page for more information in regards to this new process.

 COVID-19: Georgia Tech Human Subjects Research IRB Guidance for Non-Essential In-Person Restart of Research

-- GT IRB Guidelines: Resuming Non-Essential In-Person Humans Subjects Research (Updated 07/09/20)
+- GT IRB Guidelines: Resuming Non-Essential In-Person Humans Subjects Research (Archived - no longer in effect)

 The Food and Drug Administration (FDA) has released guidance on how clinical trials shall be conducted during the COVID-19 pandemic.
 Please CLICK HERE to read the guidance and see how this may impact your clinical trial.